16 Best Foods For Hair Growth You Should Be Eating Daily

 5. Fish

 Fish contains omega-3 fatty acids that can help improve hair health.
 The omega-3 acids can help inhibit 5-alpha-reductase that produces the hormone that may cause hair loss (15).
-Fish oil supplements are often used to improve hair quality.
+Therefore using supplemental fish oil for hair growth can improve overall hair quality.
 Fish like tuna are also rich in protein and are often added to diets to promote hair health.

 Salmon fish is packed with omega-3 fatty acids.
 It also is rich in vitamin D (16).
 Vitamin D supplementation may help treat male and female pattern hair loss (17).
 Consumption of food sources high in omega-3 fatty acids is essential as your body cannot produce these healthy fats.